BROADWAY TRAVEL TRADING AS INSPIRED LUXURY ESCAPES Terms and Conditions

 (a) which on the basis of the information given to us by you concerning your booking prior to our accepting it, we could not have foreseen you would suffer or incur if we breached our contract with you; or

-(7) We will not accept responsibility for services or facilities which do not form part of our agreement or where they are not advertised in our brochure.
+(9) We will not accept responsibility for services or facilities which do not form part of our agreement or where they are not advertised on our website.
 For example, any excursion you book whilst away, or any service or facility which your hotel or any other supplier agrees to provide for you.

 We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
 In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL Scheme (or your credit card issuer where applicable).